kyagi/shell-pop-el/README.md

 Use `M-x customize-group RET shell-pop RET` to set further options such as hotkey, window height and position.

-After saving the customized values, your .emacs file would be like as follows.
-Note that you need to type Ctrl+q beforehand when you input a CONTROL CHARACTER on Emacs.
-For example, if you want to assign "C-t"(=Ctrl+t) to the shell-pop hot key, Ctrl+q Ctrl+t results in what you expect for `shell-pop-universal-key'.
-This is displayed as ^T in the example below.
+After saving the customized values, your .emacs file will be like as follows.

     (custom-set-variables
      ;; custom-set-variables was added by Custom.